-Should the responding student accept the finding that they violated College policy, the Associate Dean of Student Affairs or designated committee will determine a necessary sanction(s).
-In cases involving discrimination, sanctions will act to end the discrimination, prevent its recurrence, and remedy its effects on the impacted party and the College community.
+Should the responding student accept the finding that s/he violated College policy, the

+Assistant Dean of Student Affairs will determine a necessary sanction(s).
+In cases involving discrimination, sanctions will act to end the discrimination, prevent its recurrence, and remedy its effects on the victim and the College community.
 If the responding student accepts these recommended sanctions, the sanctions are implemented and the process ends.
 This outcome is not subject to appeal.